 If you experience unexpected circumstances which had an adverse impact on your ability to complete an assignment and submit it on time, you may apply for special consideration or a short extension of time.

-Short extensions of time (maximum five (5) working days) for assessments can be applied for directly through your College Unit Coordinator.
+Short extensions of time (maximum five (5) working days) for assessments can be applied for directly through your College Course and Unit Administrator (CUA) .

-You should send the application for short extension for submission of assessable work to your Unit Coordinator at least one (1) working day before the assessment due date.
+You should send the application for short extension for submission of assessable work to your CUA at least one (1) working day before the assessment due date.

 Short extensions may be granted for reasons such as: